martynenkomax88/notes/x86_calling_conventions.md

   - execution_flow
   - registers
 ---
+> [!NOTE]
+> Windows x64 calling convention uses RCX, RDX, R8, and R9 for the first four integer or pointer arguments, with additional arguments passed on the stack.
+The return value is placed in RAX.

+# Unix
 ## The Caller’s Rules
 >The caller should adhere to the following rules when invoking a subroutine:
 1. Before calling a subroutine, the caller should save the contents of certain registers that are designated